ABOUT US

 In October 2019 we celebrated the 75th Jubilee Anniversary of the church with the inaugural Dorsey O. Blake Forum for Social Transformation as well as our annual Howard Thurman Convocation.

-CATCH THE VISION
+THE VISION & COMMITMENT

 The vision that impelled our beginnings has been described by Dr. Thurman in the following manner: “The movement of the Spirit of God in the hearts of [people] often calls them to act against the spirit of their times or causes them to anticipate a spirit which is yet in the making.
 In a moment of dedication, they are given wisdom and courage to dare a deed that challenges and to kindle a hope that inspires.”
+In a real sense, we are trying to live and experience for ourselves whether or not it is true that experiences of spiritual unity and fellowship are more compelling than the fears and dogmas and prejudices that separate us, and if these experiences over time would be able to undermine any barrier that separates us from the “other.”

 MEMBERSHIP